eidheim/Simple-Web-Server/README.md

 * Thread pool
 * HTTP persistent connection (for HTTP/1.1)
-* Simple way to add REST resources using regex for method and path
+* Simple way to add REST resources using regex for method and path, and anonymous functions

 ###Usage